HB936/Notes-Maker-App/README.md

 └── vite.config.js
 ```

-###⚙️ How It Works
+### ⚙️ How It Works
--User enters Title and Description in input fields.
+- User enters Title and Description in input fields.

--On clicking Add Note:
+- On clicking Add Note:

-A new note is created and added to the state array.
+-- A new note is created and added to the state array.

-Notes are displayed dynamically below the form.
+-- Notes are displayed dynamically below the form.

-React state updates re-render the UI instantly.
+-- React state updates re-render the UI instantly.

-###🚀 Future Enhancements
+### 🚀 Future Enhancements
--Delete a note.
+- Delete a note.

--Edit existing notes.
+- Edit existing notes.

--Save notes to LocalStorage for persistence.
+- Save notes to LocalStorage for persistence.

--Search and filter notes by title.
+- Search and filter notes by title.

--Responsive design improvements for small devices.
+- Responsive design improvements for small devices.

-###📃 License
+### 📃 License
 This project is open-source and free to use.

 ⭐ If you like this project, please give it a star!